Criminalz

-Criminalz is an American rap group that consists of West Coast rappers Spice 1 and Celly Cel.
+Criminalz is an American rap group that consists of West Coast rappers Celly Cel, Spice 1, and Jayo Felony.
 The group was thrown together in hope of creating a supergroup of hard West Coast rappers by a couple of record labels in California.
-The group released their debut album, Criminal Activity in 2001 for Realside Records.
+The group released their debut album Criminal Activity in 2001 for Realside Records.
 The album found only limited success, making it to number 57 on the Top R&B/Hip-Hop album charts and number 26 on the Independent album charts.
-A second album, Criminal Intent, is expected to be released in 2008.